Thilak45/JAVA_DS_Module-6/EX3-Write a program to count the number of digits in an integer.md

 ```
 /*
 Program Count how many times a number appears in an array recursively.
-Developed by: VLLAHI TILAK
+Developed by: VLLACHI TILAK
-RegisterNumber: 21222340172
+RegisterNumber: 212223240172

 import java.util.Scanner;